siyia2/bulk-rename-plus/README.md

 # bulk-rename-plus
 Tiny but powerful C++ program to rename recursively paths into upper/lower/reverse case from the terminal.

-Useful for improving performance for wine windows apps in a case sensitive linux system and for improving compatibility with some windows wine game mods.
+Useful for improving the performance of wine windows apps in a case sensitive linux system and for improving compatibility with some windows wine game mods.

 ## How to use:
 modes include `lower` for converting everything to lower case `upper` for converting everything to upper case and `reverse` for reversing existing case status.